UCSF-CBI/c4/docs/howto/openondemand.md

 9. We see three apps currently on offer.
 Click C4 Desktop.

 10. This is going to launch an interactive MATE GUI Desktop on a compute node.
-Depending on what you are doing with the desktop you will need varying resouces.
+Depending on what you are doing with the desktop you will need varying resources.
 For this example, we are going to launch a MATLAB session.
 Field explanations:

 - Number of hours is how long to run the job.
 Equivalent to --time